ncusi/PatchScope/README.md

 - [cregit](https://github.com/cregit/cregit)
-  is a tool for helping to find and analyse code credits (unify identities, find contribution by token, extract metadata into a SQLite database, etc.)
+  is a tool for helping to find and analyse code credits (unify identities, find contribution by token, extract metadata into an SQLite database, etc.)
 - [Githru](https://github.com/githru/githru) is an interactive visual analytics system that enables developers to effectively understand the context of development history through the [interactive exploration of Git and GitHub metadata (demo)](https://githru.github.io/demo/).